Skip to Content

 2. Add the wet ingredients: Pour in the water and olive oil, then mix until the dough is well-combined.
 It should be slightly sticky (if it’s too wet, add a bit more flour).

-4. Rest and bake: Let the dough rest on the counter for 10-15 minutes, then divide the dough and prepare your pizza (you can also freeze it at this time- keep reading for instructions on freezing and baking!).
+4. Rest and bake: Let the dough rest on the counter for 10-15 minutes, then divide the dough and prepare your pizza for the oven (you can also freeze it at this time- keep reading for instructions on freezing and baking!).

 A collage of four photos showing how to make quick pizza dough.